 Pediatric spinal cord injuries are complex, and the rehabilitation that is required to treat the diagnosis varies among cases.
 Children who sustain a spinal cord injury may face numerous challenges as a result of their injury such as chronic pain, dysfunctional bladder and bowels, and respiratory issues.
 It is common among pediatric cases for the cervical spine to be affected, much more so than in adult diagnosis, which often results in partial or full paralysis of the trunk and extremities.
 Since pediatric patients have thinner skin and increased skin elasticity, they are also more susceptible to wounds associated with the event of the injury.
+The term ‘cord injury in children’ encompasses these unique challenges, as children with SCI develop complex, lifelong medical and psychosocial consequences that differ significantly from adult-onset injuries.

 It is important to consider the perspective of the child throughout their rehabilitation process.
 ASIA research has found some discrepancies between how children being treated for spinal cord injuries report how they’re doing, and how parents interpret their progress.
 Providing some sense of input and control can be a critical step in the progression of therapy and follow-up compliance.